Open Search

 The Role of Data Scientists

 Data scientists are like modern day alchemists.
 Instead of turning lead into gold, they turn raw, unprocessed data into forward-thinking innovations.
-They create the necessary tools and models to provide solutions to questions that businesses may not have even considered.
+With their extensive technical skills, they create the necessary tools and models to provide solutions to questions that businesses may not have even considered.

 So, what are the day-to-day responsibilities?
 Here’s what a data scientist may be expected to do daily1